OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 3.2.1 - Access

-Maintain a process to effectively respond to Known Vulnerability external inquiries.
+Maintain a process to effectively receive and if appropriate respond to Known Vulnerability external inquiries.
 Publicly identify a means by which a third party can inquire about a Known Vulnerability with respect to a given software offering.

 #### Verification Material(s):